manmohanbcs11/leave-management-system/README.md

-# leave-portal-backend
+# leave-management-system
-The backend of the organization's leave portal operates APIs to manage all aspects of leave applications.
+[Backend + Frontend] leave management system to manage all aspects of leave applications.